Hélène Leune: Red Cross nurse and author (World War I)

 Leune served as a volunteer nurse with the Red Cross in France during World War I. She arrived in Cambrai at the French front on 6 August 1914, where she worked at the hospital on rue Léon-Gambetta.
 At the beginning of the hostilities, she was taken prisoner by the Germans and held in Cambrai for five months, after which she was taken through Lille and Aix-la-Chapelle to Switzerland, from where she returned to France She wrote a book about her experience, Tels qu'ils sont.
 Notes d'une infirmière de la Croix-Rouge, which was published in 1915.

 Leune accompanied her husband to Greece a second time when he was sent to join the Corps expéditionnaire d'Orient as a captain-pilot during World War I. She served as a nurse in the hospitals of Thessaloniki and Moudros (at the latter, she cared for French soldiers suffering from typhus).
 In recognition of her great devotion to duty in those hospitals, she received both the Croix de Guerre and the Médaille des Épidémies (argent).
 She was attached to the French mission in Serbia and then at Thessaloniki.

 Jean and Hélène had a daughter, Irène, born in Thessaloniki in 1917.
 In 1942, Irène Leune married baron Alfred Testot-Ferry (1914–1947), aviator and member of the French Resistance.
 Irène became one of the first women race car drivers using the pseudonym "Irène Terray," and she won many rally competitions during the 1950s (e.g. Coupe des Dames à Liège–Rome–Liège, Monte-Carlo Rally).

 Hélène and Jean Leune appeared to have divorced in early 1920s, since Leune married his second wife, Germaine Berthe Emilie Fougères, on 3 November 192[3?].

 Speaker and author (interwar period)

 After returning to France, Leune worked for two years as the secretary of French novelist Paul Bourget, apparently sometime between 1919 and 1926.

-Between at 1914 and 1933, Leune spoke at dozens of conferences as well as radio broadcasts to share her wartime and travel experiences, support the cause of Greece, promote France and speak about the arts.
-According to the accounts of those events, she was a very gifted and engaging speaker.
+Between 1914 and 1933, Leune spoke at conferences and radio broadcasts about her wartime and travel experiences, Greece, French culture, and the arts.
+Contemporary reports described her as an effective public speaker.